 In this class all students will be required to show that they have read the following novels: Goldsmith: The Vicar of Wakefield.
-Conrad: Youth; Gaspar Ruiz (Dent).
+Conrad: Youth; Gaspar Ruiz (Dent.).
 Haliburton: Sam Slick (ed.
 Baker).

 2. The Renaissance; Shakespeare; Milton.
-M., W. and F. at 12 m.
+M., W. and C. L. Bennet.